 REQUESTED GENE FINDINGS

-No clinically significant variant was identified in the requested gene.
-See the appendix on the last page for the coverage information of the gene requested by the provider.
+No clinically significant variant was identified in the requested genes.
+However, 1 variant was identified in the requested genes as below.
+See the appendix on the last page for the coverage information of the genes requested by the provider.